 “Dear Santa, I know I am suppose to ask for things for me.
 But my best friend in the whole world is having issues with his eyes.
 I am asking you Santa, that just maybe some of your elves can come up with some money so he can see the eye doctor.
 He will probably need to have his eyes taken out.
 I really want my Keller to never have pain in his eyes because I love him so much.”

 The vet concluded that due to untreated Feline Herpesvirus (FHV), pressure kept building up between his eyes causing migraine like pain.
 Raising the funds to pay for surgery, the shelter took Keller to have one of his eyes removed to relieve the pressure.
-Now that he’s healed, they aren’t surprised that he’s even more sweet and chill.

 The holiday season came and went.
 Helen and Keller remained at the shelter with no potential adopters coming forward.